zaclona886/PullRequestValidationWithAdvancedSecurity/README.md

 ## Build

+## Release and Deploy
+### Manual
 ### Versioning
-If changes are made to the `PRAnalysis.ps1` script, remember to update the version in `task.json`.
+1. **Update Version**: If changes are made to the `PRAnalysis.ps1` script, remember to update the version in `task.json`.
 To update the extension on the Marketplace, you must also update the version in the `vss-extenstion.json` file.
 It's a good practice to synchronize the version numbers in both `task.json` and `vss-extension.json`.

-### Build
-To build and package the extension, use the command below.
+2. **Build**: To build and package the extension, use the command below.
 This generates a `.vsix` file which is used for distribution.

    ```powershell
    tfx extension create --manifest-globs vss-extension.json
    ```

-## Release and Deploy
-### Manual
-Once the `.vsix` file is created, upload/update the extension on the **[Microsoft Extension Marketplace](https://marketplace.visualstudio.com/)**.
+3. Once the `.vsix` file is created, upload/update the extension on the **[Microsoft Extension Marketplace](https://marketplace.visualstudio.com/)**.
 Then, share it with your organization and install it.

 ### Automated
 Use **[Azure DevOps Extension Tasks](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.vsts-developer-tools-build-tasks)** to automate release and deploy inside a Azure DevOps.